infernojs/inferno-website/src/docs/api/inferno-animation.md

 }
 ```

-### How to style your animations using CSS
+### The animation lifecycle of an animation handler
+This is an explanation of how the helper methods in inferno-animation work.
 The lifecycle of an animation consists of five phases:

 1. Measure width and height